Xiaowei Chen, PhD

 Global DASE analysis to identify novel coding or no-coding genetic factors for breast tumorigenesis

-The significant mortality associated with breast cancer suggests a clear need to improve current research strategies to identify new genes that predispose women to breast cancer.
-Therefore, we hypothesize that DASE is a functional index for cis-acting variants and pathogenic mutations, and global profiling of DASE in breast cancer precursor tissues can be used to identify novel causative alleles for breast cancer susceptibility.
-Although other approaches have been examined for DASE profiling, SNP array-based technology is the most common approach for global DASE analysis.
-With the advance of array technology, new generation arrays carry much higher content of SNP probes (> 1 million).
-In our ongoing projects supported by Susan G. Komen, we have employed the Illumina® Omni1 array for genome-wide allele-specific expression (GWASE) measurements in a set of eight normal HMEC established from breast cancer patients.
-In order to use meaningful data, the raw results reported from Illumina were subjected to multiple filters, and only heterozygous SNPs that had significant intensity signals were left for DASE analysis.
-We have developed two statistical methods, SNP- and gene-based approaches, which allow us to identify 90 and 143 genes with significant DASE>2 (P ≤ 0.01, FDR ≤ 0.05), respectively.
+We hypothesize that DASE is a functional index for cis-acting variants and pathogenic mutations, and global profiling of DASE in breast cancer precursor tissues can be used to identify novel causative alleles for breast cancer susceptibility.
+We employed the Illumina® Beadchip for genome-wide allele-specific expression (GWASE) measurements in a set of normal HMEC established from breast cancer patients.
+We developed two statistical methods, SNP- and gene-based approaches, which allow us to identify 90 and 143 genes with significant DASE>2 (P ≤ 0.01, FDR ≤ 0.05), respectively.
 Importantly, 34 coding and 26 non-coding candidate loci are identified by both approaches.
 Ingenuity Pathway Analysis revealed two major interaction networks, which involve a variety of biological functions, including cell death and cell-to-cell signaling.
-One of the networks includes known cancer causative genes, ZNF331, USP6 and DMBT1.
 Our study demonstrated that global DASE profiling could be a powerful new approach to identify breast cancer risk alleles.
 We are currently collaborating with Dr. Richard Katz (CE member) to use BioID system to characterize the roles of these DASE genes in breast cancer development.